The Royal Commission and the Truth Justice and Healing Council

-The Royal Commission into Institutional Responses to Child Sexual Abuse is investigating how organisations such as the Catholic Church responded to victims and allegations of abuse over the past decades.
+The Royal Commission into Institutional Responses to Child Sexual Abuse has investigated how organisations such as the Catholic Church responded to victims and allegations of child sexual abuse over the past decades.

 Catholic Church in Australia's Commitment Statement

 The leaders of the Catholic Church in Australia in its submissions to the Royal Commission and in its communications with both the Catholic and broader communities have made a commitment recognising and acknowledging the crimes of the past and the devastating harm caused by child sexual abuse.

 In the statement Church leaders commit to repairing the past wrongs, listening to and hearing survivors, putting their needs first and doing everything possible to ensure a safer future for children.